US STOCKS-Wall St rises after Greek elections; energy climbs

 Ocwen Financial Corp jumped 8.8 percent to $6.91 after the company paid $2.5 million in penalties to the California Department of Business Oversight, which had threatened to suspend Ocwen's license to operate in the state.
 About 32 million Ocwen shares exchanged hands, making it one of the New York Stock Exchange's most active.

-The S&P 500 posted 38 new 52-week highs and 8 new lows; the Nasdaq Composite recorded 80 new highs and 58 new lows.
+The benchmark S&P 500 was posting 38 new 52-week highs and 8 new lows; the Nasdaq Composite was recording 80 new highs and 58 new lows.

-Volume was light, with many market participants leaving early due to a massive snowstorm hitting the U.S. Northeast.
-About 6.27 billion shares traded on U.S. exchanges, below the 7.26 billion average this month, according to BATS Global Markets.
-(Reporting by Chuck Mikolajczak; Editing by Nick Zieminski)

 * Indexes up: Dow 0.14 pct, S&P 0.19 pct, Nasdaq 0.17 pct (Adds details, changes comment, updates prices)